Qiskit/samplomatic/CONTRIBUTING.md

 documentation:

 1. Install samplomatic with the [development requirements](#installation)
-2. Regenerate the API stubs:
-    ```bash
-    $ cd docs/
-    docs$ make apidocstubs
-    ```
-3. Update the API documentation index at `docs/index.rst` if you added a new module (the contents of the toc tree should match the listing of the `docs/apidocs` directory).
+2. Update the API documentation in `docs/api/` if you added or removed a module.
-4. Build the documentation:
+3. Build the documentation:
     ```bash
     docs$ make html
     ```